ovh/docs/pages/web/hosting/sql_database_export/guide.en-gb.md

 ---
-title: 'Retrieving the backup of a Web Hosting plan’s database'
+title: "Retrieving the backup of a Web Hosting plan’s database"
 excerpt: 'Find out how to retrieve a database backup from your OVHcloud Web Hosting plan'
-updated: 2018-05-19
+updated: 2023-08-22
 ---

-**Last updated 19th May 2018**

 ## Objective